Analytical description of ballistic spin currents and torques in magnetic tunnel junctions

-The angular dependence on the torque as displayed above is one of the important results of this work.
-It clearly appears that the deviation from the conventional $\sin\gamma$ dependence is contained in the denominator $|Den|^2$, where the angular dependence is contained in terms proportional to $(1-\eta_L\eta_RP_LP_R\cos\gamma)$.
-The denominator be decomposed into three components: The first one is proportional to $[E_n^4+E_n^{-4}]$ and dominates for high and thick tunnel barriers.
-In this case, the denominator is independent on the angle $\gamma$ and the torque is simply proportional to $\sin\gamma$.
-This standard angular dependence is not modified in the case of structural asymmetries \cite{manchon2}.
-When the barrier becomes thinner and/or the height is decreased, the second and third terms cannot be neglected anymore and the angular dependence deviates from the standard $\sin\gamma$ form.
-We note here that the major role in these deviations is played by effective out-of-plane polarization $P_i^\eta$ through $(1-P^\eta_LP^\eta_R\cos\gamma)$ terms for reasons clarified further in the text.
-A criterion for deviation is $E_n^2>E_n^4/10$, which phenomenologically implies $q_0 d<1.1$ with $q_0=\sqrt{2m^*(U_B-E)/\hbar^2}$.
-This indicates that for MgO or AlOx barriers the regular $\sin\gamma$-dependence of STT is quite robust.
-But for tunnel barriers with, either very small height and/or effective mass, like GaAs or BaTiO$_3$, the deviation should be observed easily.
+The angular dependence on the torques displayed in Eqs.~(\ref{eq:tip}-\ref{Den}) is one of the important results of this work.
+It is apparent that the deviation from the conventional $\sin\gamma$ dependence is contained in the denominator $|Den|^2$, where the angular dependence is given by the term proportional to $\eta_L\eta_RP_LP_R\cos\gamma$.
+For thicker and/or higher barriers this term is negligible compared to $E_n^4$ so that the denominator is independent on the angle resulting in the torque being simply proportional to $\sin\gamma$ in this limit.
+However, when the barrier is made thinner or lower, the denominator terms with $\cos\gamma$ can no longer be neglected and the angular dependence deviates from the standard $\sin\gamma$ form.
+One can introduce a universal deviation function for both torques of the following form: \begin{widetext}

+\end{widetext} A major role in these deviations is played by the effective out-of-plane polarization $P_i^\eta$ through the $P^\eta_LP^\eta_R\cos\gamma$ term.
+Fig.~\ref{fig:deviation} represents the deviation function behavior for both torques for different barrier thicknesses, exchange splittings and applied voltages.
+One can see that the angular dependence of the deviation function for all cases shows a $\sin2\gamma$ form governed by the first term in Eq.~(\ref{devfunc}).
+The magnitude of the deviations is of the order of 1\% or less for barrier thickness and height as low as 5~\AA~and 0.5~eV, respectively, indicating that the usual $\sin\gamma$-dependence of STT is quite robust for a wide range of materials including MgO or AlOx barriers, consistent with the thick barrier approximation which will be introduced below.

-The parallel and perpendicular spin currents in the right FM electrode are given by the following expressions:
+The parallel and perpendicular spin currents in the right FM electrode are given by the following expressions: \begin{widetext}